Niittyv/Nebuchadnezzar/README.md

 There are two seperate algorithms trading two different strategies:

-1. The trend follower algorithm trades breakouts of the formation of previous candles.
+1. The trend follower algorithm trades breakouts of the box formation of previous candles.
 ![image](https://github.com/user-attachments/assets/86cff7cb-cae7-4d22-be2f-b0020ac4efdd)

-2. The mean reverter algorithm trades rejections of the lows and highs of the formation of previous candles.
+2. The mean reverter algorithm trades rejections of the lows and highs of the box formation of previous candles.
 ![image](https://github.com/user-attachments/assets/647c31bd-2da5-442b-a001-2340f6fa80b1)

 Screenshot of configuration: